Soil and Water Research

 ISSN 1805-9384 (On-line)

-- An international peer-reviewed journal published under the auspices of the Czech Academy of Agricultural Sciences and financed by the Ministry of Agriculture of the Czech Republic.
+- An international open access peer-reviewed journal published by the Czech Academy of Agricultural Sciences and financed by the Ministry of Agriculture of the Czech Republic.
 Published since 2006

 - The journal is administered by an international Editorial Board